jeffknupp/blog/content/2013-01-04-creating-and-optimizing-a-letterpress-cheating-program-in-python.md

 In the inner loop, it uses `bisect.bisect_left` to determine if the current subset of letters exists in the anagram dictionary.
-Since the anagram dictionary is a sorted list, `bisect_left` gives us the position in the anagram dictionary that we would insert our current subsequence.
+Since the anagram dictionary is a sorted list, `bisect_left` gives us the position in the anagram dictionary that we would insert our current sub-sequence.
 Everything before it is "less" than it (in alphabetical order).
 Everything after is greater than *or equal to* it.
-If our current subsequence has a match in the anagram dictionary, it has to be at the position `bisect_left` returns.
+If our current sub-sequence has a match in the anagram dictionary, it has to be at the position `bisect_left` returns.
 Clever.